 The exact cause of thyroid cancer is not clear.

-When the thyroid cells undergo genetic changes or mutations, the cells lose the ability to die like a normal cell, thus they grow and multiply rapidly.
+When the thyroid cells undergo genetic changes or mutations, the cells lose the ability to die like normal cells, thus they grow and multiply rapidly.
 These abnormal cells accumulate to form a tumor and can spread to the surrounding tissues and organs (metastasize).

 Certain factors can increase the risk of thyroid cancer; these include:

-Typically, thyroid cancers do not present any symptoms in the early stage.
-As the cancer grows, it may cause the following symptoms:
+Typically, there are no observations for thyroid cancer early symptoms.
+As cancer grows, it may cause the following symptoms: